vlang/v/doc/docs.md

 ### Option/Result types and error handling

-Optional types are for types which may represent `none`.
+Option types are for types which may represent `none`.
 Result types may represent an error returned from a function.

 `Option` types are declared by prepending `?` to the type name: `?Type`.